-An effective approach to online safety empowers a school or college to protect and educate the whole school or college community in their use of technology and establishes mechanisms to identify, intervene in, and escalate any incident where appropriate.
-The breadth of issues classified within online safety is considerable, but can be categorised into four areas of risk:
+An effective approach to online safety empowers a school or college to protect and educate pupils, students and staff in their use of technology and establishes mechanisms to identify, intervene in, and escalate any concerns where appropriate.
+The breadth of issues classified within online safety is considerable and ever evolving, but can be categorised into four areas of risk:

-- content: being exposed to illegal, inappropriate or harmful material content - contact: being subjected to harmful online interaction with other users - conduct: personal online behaviour that increases the likelihood of, or causes, harm - commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams'
+- content: being exposed to illegal, inappropriate or harmful content, for example: pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation, and extremism - contact: being subjected to harmful online interaction with other users; for example: peer to peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes - conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example, making, sending and receiving explicit images (e.g. consensual and non-consensual sharing of nudes and semi-nudes and/or pornography, sharing other explicit images and online bullying, and - commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams'